 Since WorkingBear is MPE, so I will answer these two questions as manufacturing point.

-If reflow carrier is a must jig to support the thinner PCB in the reflow then it will need about 30~50 pcs quantity to keep the SMT production running smoothly.
+If reflow carrier is a must fixture to support the thinner PCB in the reflow then it will need about 30~50 pcs quantity to keep the SMT production running smoothly.
 You must calculate how quantity of reflow carrier will be inside the reflow same time, how many carrier will be buffer to move them from after reflow to before reflow zone.
 If the PCB thickness is thinner (0.8mm, 0.6mm or FPC) and them can’t be kept flatness on the solder paste printing or pick & place stage then the carrier quantity will be increased to about 60~80 pcs.
 Because the carrier will be applied from solder paste printing, pick & place, reflow, AOI process.
 As experience show the reflow carrier may cost you about US100~US200 per unit.

 Step 1, Bare board loading into SMT production line